Onboardbase/secure-share/README.md

   -s, --secret <SECRET>
           Separated list of secrets to share.
 Key-Value pair is seperated by a comma. "my_key,my_value" -m, --message <MESSAGE>
-          List of messages or a message string to deliver to the receiver. e,g -m "Hi there" -m "See me" or -m "hi there", "See me"
-  -f, --file <FILE>
+          List of messages or a message string to deliver to the receiver. e,g -m "Hi there" -m "See me" -f, --file <FILE>
-          List of file paths of files to deliver to the receiver. e,g -m "/path/to/file1" -m "../path/to/file2" or -m "path/to/file1", "../path/to/file2"
-  -r, --remote-peer-id <REMOTE_PEER_ID>
+          List of file paths of files to deliver to the receiver. e,g -f "/path/to/file1" -f "../path/to/file2" -r, --remote-peer-id <REMOTE_PEER_ID>
           Peer ID of the remote to send secrets to
   -p, --port <PORT>